What's On In Newcastle This Autumn?

 26 – 31 October, Beamish Hall

 Be afraid, be very afraid!
 If you want to experience a few frights this Halloween, then we recommend buying tickets to Terror in the Trees.
 This is an immersive experience described as “a truly terrifying journey through the woods” and the website recommends wearing waterproof outerwear and boots – so, who knows what may happen?
 The perfect Halloween plans for fans of horror.
-If you prefer something a little less scary, you can attend the Hotel of Horror party instead.

 29 October – 10 November, Theatre Royal